kopsha/hopeless-programming/README.md

         return "{}Z".format(value.strftime("%Y-%m-%dT%H:%M:%S.%f")[:-3])
 ```

-_Rule of thumb_: Never trust an **if**, I hear they are highly criticized lately.
+_Rule of thumb_: Never trust an **if**, it forces you to deal with one maybe two
-Use **assert** instead.
+situation(s)...
+I hear they are highly criticized lately, use **assert**s instead.

 If you read that assert carefully, you will see that he is aware of his doings,
 but simply did not land on the right [stackoverflow](https://stackoverflow.com/)
 post.

+> As Albert Einstein once said: "Two things are infinite: the universe and human
+> stupidity; and I'm not sure about the universe."

 ---

-## Tell me you're an amateur, without ...
+## Data guys cannot write code

-This guy had no friends in the coding business.
+This dude had no friends in the coding business.
 I say "no friends", but *no
 acqauintances* would be more precise; no one in his circle to talk about his
 misery...